Banana Pro

 SATA drive not detected:

-- Confirm the drive is powered (2.5-inch SATA drives draw power from the board; 3.5-inch drives require external power).
+- Confirm the drive is powered.
+2.5-inch SATA drives draw power from the board, while 3.5-inch drives need external power.

-- Some images disable SATA to save power; enable it in device tree or kernel config.
+- Some images disable SATA to save power, so enable it in device tree or kernel config.

 Frequently asked questions